Three Questions for Your Family Lawyer

 Practicing Exclusively Family Law Since 2011

-Family lawyers (or divorce attorneys) in Orlando, and everywhere else in Florida, undoubtedly face unique challenges.
+Florida family lawyers undoubtedly face unique challenges.
 In addition to providing legal advice, we are often called upon to act as therapists, sounding boards, and financial advisers.
-Because we wear so many hats, our advice to clients varies greatly.
-However, regardless of what you hire your family law attorney for, you should ask the following questions:
+And we represent clients in a variety of types of family law cases, such as divorce, paternity, adoptions, DCF Dependency, prenuptial agreements, etc. However, regardless of what type of case you hire your family law attorney for, you should ask the following three questions:

-What Is The Family Lawyer's Level Of Experience?
+(1) What Is the Family Lawyer's Level of Experience?

 Family law has both breadth and depth.
 For example, a divorce may require a family lawyer to analyze recent case law about time-sharing of child custody, draft a memorandum of law about the proper date of the valuation of a marital asset and make compelling arguments about how much income a college graduate with a particular degree can earn.
 Each of these issues, by themselves, have generated dozens, if not hundreds, of appellate opinions that delineate the applicable rule of law.